 Our history of 'giving back to the community' along the route of this trip has included several initiatives from our leaders, particularly with orphanages and support towards equipment and the food fund at the Luang Prabang hospital.
 People who cannot afford to feed their sick family members in the hospital are fed through this fund.
 Check with your group leader as to our latest project support.

 Near to Luang Prabang, at Kuang Si Falls, you can visit Phet, an orphaned and rare Indo-Chinese tiger.
 Phet was the only survivor of three cubs rescued by locals, after their parents were killed by poachers.
-Her situation has brought the plight of endangered species to the attention of local people and travelers and through Care for the Wild and Intrepid, funds have been raised for a permanent enclosure for her.
+Her situation has brought the plight of endangered species to the attention of local people and travelers and through us, funds have been raised for a permanent enclosure for her.
 You can visit Phet and she particularly appreciates travelers taking her meat, but she has grown fast and we don't recommend hand feeding, literally!